arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 ...
 {% endhighlight %}

-Seems impossible at first, isn't it?
+At first, it seems impossible, isn't it?

 <!--more-->
-# 2-tuple
+# The tests to pass

 A 2-tuple, or pair, is a data structure that holds 2 values.
 For example, a pair of integers is easily obtained in C# with: